weburnit/php-oop/README.md

     ping: pong
   ```

-5. Check the symfony application for errors and fix them if any.
+1. Check the symfony application for errors and fix them if any.

-6. Create a service ...
+1. Create a controller with a json return `{"hello":"world!"}`
-6. Load the MongoDB dump ...
+1. Load the MongoDB dump ...
-6. Define document, repository for the mongodb collection
+1. Define document, repository for the mongodb collection
-6. implement some method
+1. implement some method
+1. Create a service that retrieves the db value and logs errors/misses...
+1. Create another controller taht returns some value from db
+1. make a unit test for the controller
+  * check if hello controller is 200
+  * check if hello controller response is json
+  * check if db controller response is 200 with proper id
+  * check if db controller response is 401 with bad id
+  * check if db controller response is 401 with bad id

-6. make a unit test
+1. make a unit test for the db service
+  * check response for proper id
+  * check response for bad id

+1. write a command called "mcmakler:test" that should accept 1 argument called id
+1. write a prompt for the command "mcmakler:test"
+1. after propmt is declined, write in red "not ok"
+1. after propmt is accept use your service to retrieve the document by id and return it as json